Search within:

 • Tours may take two or more hours to complete.
 Anything taken into the plant will need to be carried during this time as no secure storage is available.

 • The tour route includes several sets of stairs.
-If your group includes guests unable to climb stairs, please let us know in advance so we can arrange an additional guide to stay with these guests.
+If your group includes guests who are unable to climb stairs, please let us know in advance so we can arrange an additional guide to stay with them.

 Keynote